ArweaveTeam/docs.arweave.org-info/mining/mining-guide.md

 When you mine a block, the console shows:

 ```
-[Stage 2/3] Produced candidate block ... and dispatched to network.
+Produced candidate block ....
 ```

 Approximately 20 minutes later, you should see

 ```
-[Stage 3/3] Your block ... was accepted by the network
+Your block ... was accepted by the network!
 ```

 Note that occasionally your block won't be confirmed (the chain chooses a different fork).